-If you follow me on instagram, you’ll know I love a house with a turret!
-There are lots in Brighton and Hove, including this one on the Upper Drive at the junction with the Old Shoreham Road.
-Carry on along the Upper Drive, and turn left onto The Drive, where you’ll spot a quirky shop called The Conservatory shop on the right with its view down to Cambridge Mews, where you’ll find a cosy AirBnB.
+If you follow me on Instagram, you’ll know I love a house with a turret!
+There are lots in Brighton and Hove, including this one on the Upper Drive at the junction with Old Shoreham Road.
+Carry on along the Upper Drive, and turn left onto The Drive, where you’ll spot a quirky shop called The Conservatory on the right with its view down to Eton Mews.

 If you go straight on here, you’ll come to this cool mural outside a block of flats called Bowen Court.

 But if you take a left and the next right, you get to walk along Wilbury Road lined with beautiful grand homes.